-Hot Springs and Snow Monkeys: Four Seasons in “Hell Valley” (Photos)Culture Lifestyle
+Hot Springs and Snow Monkeys: Four Seasons in “Hell Valley” (Photos)Guide to Japan Travel

 Jigokudani, literally “hell valley,” is an area in the north of Nagano Prefecture famous for the monkeys that like to take a dip in its onsen waters.
 The Yokoyugawa river flows down from the Shiga Highlands in Jōshin'etsu-kōgen National Park into a ravine surrounded by steep cliffs where hot springs well up constantly from underground.
 Macaque monkeys have been living in this area since ancient times.
 In 1964, the Jigokudani Yaen-Koen, also known as Jigokudani Monkey Park, opened with the aim of limiting disturbances to the macaques’ habitat, which is why visitors are forbidden from feeding or touching the monkeys.